bitprj/devrel/IMC_WebDev/#Driving_the_car_and_flowing_the_water_with_CSS/blog.md

 animation-iteration-count
 animation-direction
 ```
-We could set these properties of the objects (e.g. the car and the boat) to make them move.
+To make the car and the boat move, we can set the properties of these objects.
 The `animation` will gradually change the object from one set of styles to another, as indicated by the codes associated with the `animation-name`.
 This animation will last for the amount of time that you set `animation-duration` to.
 Also, we will use `@keyframes` to create our customized animation.

 The above six properties can also be written shortened in one line in that order.
 For example,    `animation: example 5s linear 2s infinite alternate;`